 Stage Two – a formal representation to the [Name of Committee/Panel/Group of Governors/Trustees]

-If, having had an informal discussion with the person making the pay recommendation, the teacher believes that an incorrect recommendation has been made, they may make representation to [Name of Committee/Panel/Group of Governors/Trustees].
-To begin the process the teacher should submit a formal written statement to the [Name of Committee/Panel/Group of Governors/Trustees], setting down in writing the grounds of their disagreement with the pay recommendation.
+If, having had an informal discussion with the person making the pay recommendation, the teacher believes that an incorrect recommendation has been made, they may make representation to the Governors.
+To begin the process the teacher should submit a formal written statement to the Governors, setting down in writing the grounds of their disagreement with the pay recommendation.

 The teacher is given the opportunity to make representations, including presenting evidence, calling witnesses, and the opportunity to ask questions at a formal meeting with the person (or governors’ committee) who will make the pay determination.

-Following this meeting the [Name of Committee/Panel/Group of Governors/Trustees] will make a pay determination, which will be communicated to the teacher in writing.
+Following this meeting Cambois Primary School will make a pay determination, which will be communicated to the teacher in writing.

 Stage Three – Formal Appeal Hearing

-If the teacher does not agree with the pay determination decision of the [Name of Committee/Panel/Group of Governors/Trustees], the teacher may appeal the decision and request an appeal hearing before an appeals panel.
+If the teacher does not agree with the pay determination decision of the Governors, the teacher may appeal the decision and request an appeal hearing before an appeals panel.

-Three [governors/trustees] who are not members of the [Name of Committee/Panel/Group of Governors/Trustees] and who have not previously been involved in discussions regarding pay will form the appeal panel.
+Three governors who are not members of the Cambois Primary School and who have not previously been involved in discussions regarding pay will form the appeal panel.

-Within five working days of receiving the written pay determination decision of the [Name of Committee/Panel/Group of Governors/Trustees], the teacher should submit a formal written statement to the appeals panel outlining, in writing, the grounds for not agreeing with the pay determination.
+Within five working days of receiving the written pay determination decision of the Governors, the teacher should submit a formal written statement to the appeals panel outlining, in writing, the grounds for not agreeing with the pay determination.

 The appeal hearing should be held within ten working days of receipt of the letter of appeal.